 Assure that the law and statutory requirements are known and used appropriately so that vulnerable adults receive the protection of the law and access to the judicial process.

-However, the Board will not rest on its achievements alone, but will continue to work hard to protect vulnerable adults in Bexley.
-If you are concerned that an adult you know may be at risk of abuse, harm or neglect from either an individual or an organisation, please make contact with the Safeguarding Adults Team by calling 020 8303 7777.'
+In closing, if you are concerned that an adult may be at risk of abuse, harm or neglect from either themselves, an individual or an organisation, please make contact with the Bexley Contact Centre by calling 020 8303 7777.

 How is the BSAB funded?